 There’s not a lot of preparation involved in creating the perfect wedge salad, so we won’t bore you with too many details.
 It’s more important to get on to the eating stage!

 If you are making multiple salads, one wedge of lettuce will make 4 or 5 salads, depending on how large the head is and how big of a side dish you want.
-A small head of lettuce, cut into fourths, is just about perfect if you’re serving just this salad or accompanying it with a piece of BBQ chicken, chicken wings, or a steak.
+A small head of lettuce, cut into fourths, is just about perfect if you’re serving just this salad or accompanying it with pork chops, chicken wings, or a steak.

 I like to paint the wedge with the blue cheese dressing, which acts as a sort of glue to hold the ingredients onto the sides of the wedge.
 Otherwise, they mostly just topple off the sides.